 Neal J. Keating has served as a senior executive with Rockwell Collins, Hughes Supply and GKN Aerospace.
-He is now Chairman, President and Chief Executive Officer of Kaman Corporation, an aerospace company with an impressive history of aviation firsts.
-Keating leads combined businesses that enable global defense and commercial aerospace industries to meet mission-critical challenges.
+Most recently, he served as Chairman.
+President and Chief Executive Officer of Kaman Corporation, an aerospace company with an impressive history of aviation firsts.
+Keating lead combined businesses that enable global defense and commercial aerospace industries to meet mission-critical challenges.
+Over his 13 years of senior leadership, Keating significantly restructuring Kaman’s portfolio of engineered products serving aerospace and defense and the industrial and medical markets.
+During his tenure as Kaman’s CEO, annual revenue more than doubled.

-He serves on the boards of Kaman Corporation, Hubbell, Inc. and Avon Old Farms School in Connecticut.
+He also serves on the boards of Hubbell, Inc. and Avon Old Farms School in Connecticut.
 He has served as chairman of the MAPI board of trustees is on the Board of Governors of the Aerospace Industry Association.

 Keating earned a bachelor’s degree in electrical engineering from the University of Illinois and his MBA from the University of Chicago.